gwankyun/CMake/Help/manual/cmake-file-api.7.rst

     ``jsonFile``
       A JSON string specifying a path relative to the codemodel file to another JSON file containing a
-      `"codemodel" version 2 "target" object`_.
+      `“codemodel”版本2“target”对象`_.

-"codemodel" version 2 "directory" object
+“codemodel”版本2“directory”对象
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A codemodel "directory" object is referenced by a `"codemodel" version 2`_ object's ``directories`` array.
+A codemodel "directory" object is referenced by a `“codemodel”版本2`_ object's ``directories`` array.
 Each "directory" object is a JSON object with members: